 Our Chief Executive has overall responsibility for this policy and the Managing Director has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
 Management at all levels are responsible for ensuring their staff understand and comply with this policy and are given adequate training on it and the issue of modern slavery in supply chains.

 All directors and employees must read, understand and comply with this policy.
-Everyone working for Blade Motor Cycles Limited is responsible for preventing, detecting and reporting modern slavery if it is encountered.
+Everyone working for the Heritage Automotive Group is responsible for preventing, detecting and reporting modern slavery if it is encountered.
 If anyone becomes aware of or suspects that modern slavery is taking place, they must immediately notify our Managing Director.
-This applies whether or not the suspected slavery involves Blade Motor Cycles Limited or one of its third-party suppliers.
+This applies whether or not the suspected slavery involves the Heritage Automotive Group or one of its third-party suppliers.
 We encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

-Our working practices respect and uphold human rights for both our employees and contractors.
+Our working practices respect and uphold human rights for our employees and contractors.

 We take the following steps to identify risks of modern slavery and human trafficking within our business and our supply chain: